South Korea accuses North of cyber attacks

 The cyber attacks took place last month, on the anniversary of the beginning of the 1950-53 Korean War which left the peninsula divided between the rival countries.

-North Korea has been suspected of masterminding previous cyber attacks on South Korea, including one in March that paralyzed tens of thousands of computers and servers at major broadcasters and banks.
+North Korea has been suspected of masterminding previous cyber attacks on South Korea, including one in March that paralysed tens of thousands of computers and servers at major broadcasters and banks.

 North Korea has repeatedly denied responsibility for such attacks saying it has also been a victim of hacking.